webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

 #### Examples

-Here are some examples of the CLI usage:
+Here are some examples of the different uses:

 * Listing the templates (web application templates)